23 of the Best Types of Orchids to Grow as Houseplants

 Brassias tend to bloom in spring or summer, and sometimes produce flowers more than once a year.

-Brassias can easily be grown by beginners, and can be cultivated either in pots filled with an orchid-growing medium or mounted.
+Brassias can easily be grown by beginners and may be cultivated in pots filled with an orchid-growing medium or mounted.

-For specimens living in pots, plan to water when the surface of the potting medium is dry to the touch – approximately once a week from spring through autumn, and less frequently during winter.
+For specimens in pots, water when the surface of the potting medium is dry to the touch – approximately once a week from spring through autumn, and less frequently during winter.

-For mounted specimens, they will likely need to be watered about every other day.
+For mounted plants, they will likely need to be watered about every other day.

 If you’re looking for a Brassia to start with, Brs. verrucosa is one species you may want to consider.